PawelSienko/Randomizer.NET/README.md

 ```cs
 float floatValue = Some.PositiveFloat();
 ```
-will generate random value from 0 to max float value.
+will generate random value from 0 to max float.

 #### Negative float
 ```cs